Baconbuilder/Scribble_WILSON/README.md

 Pascal-VOC 2012 is used in this project.

-To download dataset, follow the scripts: `data/download_voc.sh`
+To download the dataset, follow the scripts: `data/download_voc.sh`

 If your datasets are in a different folder, make a soft-link from the target dataset to the data folder.